 The Department of Justice supported poultry farmers to get better pay by effectively ending a deeply anti-competitive payment scheme known as the “tournament” system.

 Congress increased funding for antitrust enforcement by passing the Merger Filing Fee Modernization Act which increases the fees companies pay when they propose mergers.
-Giving antitrust enforcers the resources they need to ensure that corporations don’t hurt working people and small businesses and play by the rules.
+This gives antitrust enforcers the resources they need to ensure that corporations don’t hurt working people and small businesses and play by the rules.

 Federal: Pass the Food and Agribusiness Merger Moratorium and Antitrust Review Act as the first step toward dealing with extreme levels of consolidation in the agriculture sector.